-Purpose: The purpose of this section is to provide a brief overview of standards and guidelines to be followed to improve the genetics of livestock in order to increase productivity in the Heifer communities.
-The outcome of improved breeding and selection programs will be to improve household farm productivity, to lower GHG emissions and to use natural resources wisely.
+Purpose: The purpose of this section is to provide a brief overview on standards and guidelines to be followed to improve genetics of livestock in order to increase productivity in the Heifer communities.
+The outcome of improved breeding and selection programs will be to improve family farm productivity, to lower GHG emissions and to use natural resources wisely.